 plt.plot(x, y)What is the best way to import a package or module?¶

 There is no global answer to this question.
 However, be aware that from package-name import * overwrites any existing variable or other items in the script.
 Thus, only use * when you are aware of all contents of a module or package.
+This is also why PEP 8 discourages wildcard imports and recommends placing all imports at the top of a script.
+The import statement in the middle of the following example is for demonstration purposes only:

 pi = 9.112 # define a float called pi

-print("Pi is %1.3f." % pi)What items (attributes, classes, functions) are in a module?¶
+print(f"Pi is {pi:.3f}.")What items (attributes, classes, functions) are in a module?¶

 Sometimes we want to explore modules or check variable attributes.
 This is achieved with the dir() command: